 How long the cookies will remain on your computer

 The single session cookie is a temporary cookie which remains in the cookie file of your browser until you close the browser.

 The other cookies will remain in the cookie file of your browser after the closing of the browser, and will become active again when you reopen the Site.
 These cookies have different expiration dates.
 Following expiry of a cookie, a new version of that cookie will be downloaded when you next visit the Website, unless you have withdrawn your consent in the meantime.

 How we work with trusted third parties

 Third parties are trusted suppliers to HSBC.
-They include our insurance policy providers, partners who provide important functionality to our website, such as our live chat service, and partners who help us improve our website, such as Adobe Analytics, who provide statistics about which pages are visited most frequently.
+They include our insurance policy providers, partners who provide important functionality to our website, such as our live chat service, and partners who help us improve our website, such as Heap Analytics, Heap, who provide statistics about which pages are visited most frequently.

 You will only ever be shown HSBC-branded advertisements on our website - never those from other companies.
 Of course, you may see HSBC-branded advertisements when browsing other companies' websites too.
 Some of these will be general campaign-related adverts but others will be tailored to your likely interests based upon previous web browsing activity - these can be easily identified as they feature a small blue AdChoices icon in the corner of the advert.

 More about your privacy